 Wit stompneus, Vyfvinger

-White stumpnose (Rhabdosargus globiceps) are relatively fast growing, long-lived, endemic fish making them moderately susceptible to overfishing.
-They are considered over fished across most of their range and are listed on IUCN’s Red List for Threatened Species as Vulnerable.
+White stumpnose (Rhabdosargus globiceps) are relatively slow growing, long-living, endemic fish making them susceptible to overfishing.
+They are considered overfished across most of their range and are listed as Vulnerable on the IUCN Red List for Threatened Species.

 2. How was it caught or farmed?Inshore demersal trawl

 White Stumpnose are caught as bycatch in the inshore trawl fishery, which targets sole and hake (hake catches are MSC certified).
 The fishery gear consists of trawl nets that are dragged along the seabed at different depths up to the 110 m isobath or to 20 nautical miles from the coast, whichever is the greater distance.
 Demersal trawling is known to damage the seabed; the extent and impact of this damage remain unknown.
 Trawling is not a selective fishing method and a number of other species are often caught in the nets (fish, sharks and rays).
 Substantial effort has been made to reduce seabird deaths through the use of tori lines and research is underway to better manage the principal bycatch stocks through a co-management pilot programme.Linefishing

 White stumpnose are caught using traditional rod and reel or handlines.
 In general, linefishing is a selective fishing method with few impacts on the marine environment.
 When fishing for resident reef fish species, the linefishery is likely to impact overfished, vulnerable or ETP species.
 However, when fishing for highly mobile pelagic species the impact is generally lower.
 Catches of un-managed bycatch species are moderate making up around 12% of the total catch.